Cleveland State University College of Law

 Cleveland State University College of Law is the law school of Cleveland State University, a public research university in Cleveland, Ohio.
-It traces its origins to Cleveland Law School, founded in 1897, which merged in 1946 with the John Marshall School of Law to become Cleveland-Marshall Law School and was absorbed by the university in 1969.
+It traces its origins to Cleveland Law School, founded in 1897, which merged in 1946 with the John Marshall School of Law to become Cleveland–Marshall Law School and was absorbed by the university in 1969.
 It is accredited by the American Bar Association and is a member of the Association of American Law Schools.

 History

 Cleveland Law School, founded in 1897, was Ohio's first evening law school and also the first to admit women.
 John Marshall School of Law was established by Cleveland attorneys, and classes began in 1916 in the New Guardian Building on Euclid Avenue.
 Following an affiliation with Ohio Northern University (1917–1923), Marshall received authorization to confer degrees under its own name.

 In 1946, the two Cleveland schools merged to form Cleveland-Marshall Law School.
 From 1963 to 1967, C-M maintained a nominal relationship with Baldwin–Wallace College.
 After regaining independent status, Cleveland-Marshall began its full-time legal education program.
 C-M became a state institution affiliated with Cleveland State University in 1969, becoming the Cleveland–Marshall College of Law, the largest law college in Ohio at the time.
 It was renamed to the Cleveland State University College of Law in 2022 due to namesake John Marshall's history of owning slaves.

 CSU Law has a rich history of integrating women and minorities into the American legal field, including Carl Stokes, the first African-American mayor of a major city in the U.S., Mary Grossman, the first woman in Ohio elected to a Municipal Court Bench as well as one of the first female members of the American Bar Association, Genevieve Cline, the first woman appointed to the U.S. federal bench, and Lillian Walker Burke, the first African-American female judge in Ohio.
 Louis Stokes, older brother of Carl and Ohio's first elected African American to the House of Representatives.
 Louis Stokes also argued the landmark United States Supreme Court case of Terry v.
 Ohio first in the Cuyahoga County Court of Common Pleas, then the United States Supreme Court.
+Moreover, because Thurgood Marshall began his tenure on the United States Supreme Court on October 2, 1967, and Terry v.
+Ohio was argued on December 12, 1967, Louis Stokes' oral arguments likely represented the first time in American history that an African American Supreme Court Justice heard oral arguments from an African American litigator.